CASKTH/Borehole_modelisation/README.md

 ## _How to understand the code_

-1 - Today, the working codes are called "BHE_3D_CODE" and "Wall_layer_work.jl", they contain the layer-discretisation model solving and plotting.
+1 - Today, the working code is called "BHE_3D_CODE", it contain the layer-discretisation model solving and plotting.
 And maybe some of the variables are "undefined" like _timer_ (or others) but you can just add a definition before instantiation of the model "soil_..._layer".
 The compilation is quite long for the first run.
 "BHE_3D_CODE" contain the computation with the variables layers of MRCTM.

 <p align="center">
 <img src="MRCTM_img.PNG"/>